oracle-quickstart/terraform-oci-multicloud-gcp/modules/oci-identity/oci-identity-domain/README.md

-# Terraform Template to setup SSO Federation between OCI & Azure
+# Terraform Template to setup SSO Federation between OCI & GCP

 Terraform module to fetch service provider metadata url and enable global access i.e. without authorization.
 This module performs the first step of the SSO configuration between OCI and Google.